Asana Inc. (ASAN) and the Battle of Fundamentals vs. Technicals

-Asana Inc. (NYSE:ASAN) went up by 5.13% from its latest closing price compared to the recent 1-year high of $145.79.
-The company’s stock price has collected -19.05% of loss in the last five trading sessions.
-Barron’s reported on 02/14/22 that Asana CEO Moskovitz Buys Another 1.25 Million Shares
+Asana Inc. (NYSE:ASAN) went down by -4.66% from its latest closing price compared to the recent 1-year high of $145.79.
+The company’s stock price has collected -22.14% of loss in the last five trading sessions.
+Barron’s reported on 03/09/22 that Asana Stock Tumbles.
+The Company Is Warning of Larger Losses.

 Is It Worth Investing in Asana Inc. (NYSE :ASAN) Right Now?